 “She would not.
 Betrayal can never be forgiven, after all.
 That’s why you should only trust other Dunmer.
 We stick together.
 Here’s what’s going to happen: the Haute Society will be holding its own seminar this Middas, at the same time as the Fashion Club.
 I don’t want any interference from Quinn, so make sure she does not trouble me.”

 “Satheri, this is an opportunity.
-Not just for you, but for your family.
-I’ll certainly tell my mother who supported me in this endeavor, and your support can only improve your father’s standing.
+Not only for you, but for your entire family.
+I’ll certainly tell my mother which of my peers supported me in this endeavor, and your support can only improve your father’s standing.
 Now listen closely…”

 Middas came, and Quinn couldn’t wait.
-She ducked out of Instructor Benniet’s class early (it was super-boring anyway) to clear her head.
+She ducked out of Sera Benniet’s class early (it was super-boring anyway) to clear her head.

-The whole layering thing was just a theme.
+The whole layering thing was only a theme.
 People could ask about anything they wanted.
 But she still wanted to go over her ideas.
-Thin moth-silk almost always worked as a second layer over thicker fabrics like wool or flax, but netch leather also worked great for a bit more variety in texture.
+Thin moth-silk almost always worked as a second layer over thicker fabrics like wool or flax, but netch leather also worked great as a way to add more variety in texture.

 Quinn was still mentally going over her plans when lunch started.
 She saw Jeval hurry to the courtyard, where he’d make one last announcement to remind everyone.
 Except there were two Dunmer guys in fancy western clothes standing in his usual spot next to the gate.
 She’d never seen them before, and they looked way too old to be students.
 One of them carried a long brass horn.